 A few kilometres from Banos, is the small town of Rio Verde, named after the clear green water of the river that flows through the town.
 A number of waterfalls are found along its course, the most spectacular being The Devil’s Cauldron (‘El Pailon del Diablo’), a 20-minute walk out of town.
 Whilst staying here, you will have the opportunity to take part in optional adventure activities like as horse-riding, canyoning, mountain biking and rafting, as well as making the short trip into Banos to visit the thermal springs.

-These are non-driving days with free time for range of adrenalin activities or a possible visit to nearby Banos.
-The nights are spent at the same campsite.
+Two full days of free time for a range of adrenaline activities or a possible visit to nearby Banos.

 Half day rafting at Banos, including lunch